The Production Loss

 1. Set a good example.
 You can’t be seen on your phone all the time doing non-work related things.

 2. Figure out who actually needs to have a cell phone with them.
 It may be no one.
 Or, maybe your high producing office manager that gives you up to the moment reports and tracks everything actually uses their phone to produce!
 It’s not true that everyone is negatively affected by their phone.
 It is the salespersons greatest tool.
 It is, however, true that very few staff that really need to be on the cell phone at work.
 Like any tool, it is the correct use of the tool that is the problem- not the tool itself.

 3. Get agreement.
 Go over the reasons why you have decided to put in the no phones at work policy.
 Make sure you have real goals that your staff are going to be rewarded for when they achieve them.
 Tie in how the increased productivity will enable them to reach these goals.
 You cant just slam in rules without putting something positive there to replace it.

 5. Remove the phones, once everyone has sent the office number to all their emergency contacts.
-You can either have a special draw the phones go in at the start of the day, or you can have the staff leave phones in the car.
+You can either have a special drawer the phones go in at the start of the day, or you can have the staff leave phones elsewhere.

 6. Watch the staff come alive, start becoming more productive and engaged, and watch morale and income start soaring!